quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

 The SCHC Working Group has developed the {{RFC8724}} SCHC technology for Low-Power Wide-Area (LPWA) networks, providing efficient header compression and fragmentation mechanisms.
-As SCHC adoption expands beyond its original scope, there is a need to define a minimal architecture that can guide implementers and operators in deploying SCHC effectively.
+As SCHC adoption expands beyond its original scope, there is a need to define a minimal architecture that identifies only the essential elements required for proper SCHC operation.

 A minimal architecture for SCHC defines the essential components, their relationships, and the minimum requirements for a functional SCHC deployment.
 This architecture